rajvael/rajvael/Profile.md

 Myself rajkumar selvam 15+ years of experience in Java Web app and application development.
-Expert in application architecture, Spring framework, Niagara Framework and latest framworks.
+Expert in application architecture, Spring framework, Niagara Framework and latest technologies.
 Very good hands on knowlege in Microsoft Azure cloud.
 Learning new things in Azure as a practice.

 Very storng in debugging and analyze issues in application and deployment environment.